Planet Nine — A Falsifiable Prediction

 | Ceres-mass test | 0.00016 | 460 | 99.99% | 99.99% | 99.99% | ACCEPT |

-Verdict thresholds. min(L3, L5) is the worse of the two balance percentages — a single low value alone is enough to reject.
-ACCEPT means both Law 3 and Law 5 reach ≥ 99.99%, the band where the model’s own 8-planet configuration survives the canonical 99.994% threshold (§3).
+Verdict thresholds: min(L3, L5) is the worse of the two balance percentages — a single low value alone is enough to reject.
+ACCEPT means both Law 3 and Law 5 reach ≥ 99.99%, the band where the model’s own 8-planet configuration survives the canonical 99.994% threshold.
 MARGINAL is close to but below that band (~95%).
 REJECT is well below it (< 90%).
+Intermediate test masses (Mars ≈ 40%, Lunar ≈ 70%) sit between the rejected published candidates and the Pluto-mass MARGINAL — all REJECT.

 Law 5’s weight v_j = √m × a^(3/2) × e / √d scales as the 3/2 power of distance.
 A body at 460 AU has approximately:

-The structural assumption.
-This argument treats the Fibonacci balance as predictive — i.e., the closure of the 8-planet structure is a real physical constraint that forbids additional major bodies.
+The structural assumption: this argument treats the Fibonacci balance as predictive — the closure of the 8-planet structure is a real physical constraint that forbids additional major bodies.
 If the structure were merely descriptive (a coincidence fit to the 8 planets we happen to observe), then adding a 9th body could simply re-derive new d-values without falsifying anything.
-The model’s broader framework (formation-epoch freezing of KAM-stable Fibonacci configurations) treats the balance as predictive; the LSST result will discriminate which interpretation is correct.
+The model’s broader framework (formation-epoch freezing of KAM-stable Fibonacci configurations) treats the balance as predictive; LSST will discriminate.

 The model doesn’t directly explain ETNO clustering — it just predicts no major planet causes it.
-The clustering observation needs some explanation, and there are several non-planetary candidates:
+Non-planetary candidates:

 | Explanation | Strength | Compatible with model? |